 The chapel was built as an Independent School in 1834 and consecrated as a chapel in 1860.In 1972 the Congregational church joined with the English Presbyterian church to become the United Reformed Church.

-Just before old farm buildings on the left, take footpath on the right which winds its way up through Chapel Wood Gardens, here there is a picnic bench and viewing point.
-Leave by asmall gate ahead and walk up to the road, turn left and follow road to T junction.
+Just before old farm buildings on the left, go through gate to take the footpath on the right which winds its way up through Chapel Wood Gardens, here there is a picnic bench and viewing point.
+Leave by a small gate ahead and walk up to the road, turn left and follow road to T junction.
 Cross this minor road to take footpath opposite through field passing telegraph pole and 3 stiles to the grass verge on the Haslingden to Blackburn busy B6232 road.
 Take care crossing this road to take footpath opposite which goes diagonally right through the unfenced rough area to go over stile in the stone wall.
-Follow footpath alongside stone wall on your right until it bends to the right.
-Here take the footpath left heading for the cairn onthe top of the nearby hill.
+Follow footpath heading for the cairn on the top of the nearby hill.